Godot State Machine

 In the _ready function, the Initial State is set to the first child Node.

-The change_to function takes the new_state Node Reference and sets the Current State to this and pushes the previous State onto the history Stack.
-Then it calls the _enter_state function
+The change_to function pushes the previous State name onto the history Stack.
+Then it calls the set_state function.

 The back function checks if the history Stack has items and if so, pops the last one off the Stack and enters that new State.